-Over the course of the next 8 years, Ronald Reagan put his stamp and legacy on the United States.
-His key economic principal was that supply-side economics, otherwise known as trickle-down economics or even "Reaganomics."
-The idea that if tax and other breaks were given to the most wealthy, their wealth would eventually "trickle-down" to the rest of the American people.
+Over the course of the next eight years, Reagan put his stamp and legacy on the United States.
+His key economic principal was supply-side economics, otherwise known as trickle-down economics or even "Reaganomics."
+These economic principles promoted the idea that if tax and other breaks were given to the most wealthy, their wealth would eventually "trickle-down" to the rest of the American people.
 This idea has long since been debunked, but conservative economists continue to push the agenda, especially when there is financial prosperity.
 Reaganomics creates a short term positive outlook, but as more wealth leaves the middle class, the economy tanks and falls into a tail spin as the rich become richer and rest continue to struggle.

-Ronald Reagan cut taxes drastically on the top income earns, from 70 percent to 28 percent from the time he left office in January of 1989, but actually raised taxes 11 times primarily on the middle class in order to help make up the short fall in revenue.
-Under Ronald Reagan the national debt nearly tripled from $900 billion to $2.8 trillion following massive increases in military spending.
+Reagan cut taxes drastically on top income earners, from 70 percent to 28 percent, by the time he left office in January 1989.
+While doing this, he also raised taxes 11 times, primarily on the middle class, in order to help make up the short fall in revenue.
+Under Reagan, the national debt nearly tripled from $900 billion to $2.8 trillion following massive increases in military spending.

 Reagan's foreign policy left much to be desired, highlighted by the Iran/Contra scandal and the infamous "cut and run" following the attacks that resulted in 299 American and French military deaths during the Beirut, Lebanon barracks bombings.
 Republicans will point to the moment when Reagan famously stated "Mr. Gorbachev, tear down this wall," referring to the Berlin Wall separating West Berlin from East Berlin and East Germany, but one could argue that the Cold War was already coming to an end and Reagan's placement was more of a "right place, right time" situation.